turbot/tailpipe-docs/docs/sql/querying-json.md

 # Querying JSON Columns

 Logs can contain complex data represented as JSON.
 Tailpipe plugins store such objects as one of two native DuckDB types: [JSON](https://duckdb.org/docs/data/json/overview.html#retrieving-json-data) or [STRUCT](https://duckdb.org/docs/sql/data_types/struct.html#retrieving-from-structs).
-Learn about JSON idioms here, see [Querying STRUCT Columns](/docs/sql/querying-struct) for STRUCT idioms.
+Learn about JSON idioms here; see [Querying STRUCT Columns](/docs/sql/querying-struct) for STRUCT idioms.

-When an object's instances have irregular shape, a plugin uses DuckDB's JSON type.
+When an object's instances have an irregular shape, a plugin uses DuckDB's JSON type.
 The `request_parameters` column of the `aws_cloudtrail_log` table is a JSON column, as you can verify using the `typeof` function.

 ```sql
 select